teamelite48/phaser-template/tutorial/part-9.md

-# Part 9 - A score to settle
+# Part 9 - A Score to Settle

 [Example Code](example-code/part-9.js)